shubh24/shubh24.github.com/_posts/2020-04-05-Getting used to the new normal | Weekly Report 187.md

 tags: [ 'radicali', 'startup', 'singapore', 'fitness' ]
 ---

-Hard times create strong men
-Strong men create good times
-Good times create weak men
-Weak men create hard times
+Hard times create strong men.
+Strong men create good times.
+Good times create weak men.
+Weak men create hard times.

 Had a standard workweek spent planning out the implementation for a few features.
 Wasn't stressed too hard and for some reason, that feels like sub-optimal.
 Is it good for my growth to constantly stress and push to the edge?